-LAM CONFERENCE 26TM - 29TM MAY 2025 GOLD COAST AUSTRALIA
+IAM CONFERENCE 26TH - 29TH MAY 2025 GOLD COAST AUSTRALIA

 ~ The Shifting Sands of Mediation~

-The Venue: Sheraton Grand Mirage Resort, Gold Coast | Virtual Site Tour
+The Venue: Sheraton Grand Mirage Resort, Gold Coast / Virtual Site Tour

 Conference Program

 Monday, May 26

-$2.00 - 5.00 \,\mathrm{pm}$ Board of Governors Meeting in the Oyster Bar (without the oysters)
+2.00 - 5.00 pm Board of Governors Meeting in the Oyster Bar (without the oysters)

 Tuesday, May 27

-7.00 am Registration Desk Open

 Breakfast from 6.00 am in Terraces Restaurant.
 Guests staying on a group rate are also entitled to a special rate of AUD \$ 35.00 person.

 9.00 am Conference Welcome & Preliminary Notes - Conference Chair 9.15 am Welcome to Country by local indigenous elder, Uncle John Graham, a Traditional Custodian of the Gold Coast region, a Kombumerri man, a saltwater man of the Gold Coast part of the wider Yugambeh Language Group with assistance of indigenous musicians and dancers.
-9.35 am Welcome to the Gold Coast - Cr Tom Tate, Mayor of the City of Gold Coast 10.45 am An Address by the Honourable Helen Bowskill, Chief Justice of Queensland 10.45 am IAM President's Welcome - Distinguished Fellow Joyce Mitchell 11.00 am Break 11.30 am Session: The Road to Negotiated Settlement in the Context of Class Actions Between Aboriginal and Torres Strait Islander People and Government in Australia.
-Speakers: Distinguished Fellow Andrew Crowe KC and Joshua Creamer Chaired by Distinguished Fellow Doug Murphy KC A conversational discourse between the speakers with first-hand experience explaining the stepped and lengthy mediation process - including the cultural issues, political issues and dealing with the complexities of government decision-making and decision-making by lead applicants, the drivers to settlement and the healing effects of settlements reached.
-1.00 pm Lunch 2.00 pm Session: A Masterclass: Multi-Party Environmental Dispute Resolution and Cultural Integration and Local Innovation Speaker: Mary Walker OAM Mary will share her insights from the forefront of her experience as mediator, arbitrator, negotiator, and facilitator in Australian and International disputes over a period of 30 years.
+9.35 am Welcome to the Gold Coast - Cr Tom Tate, Mayor of the City of Gold Coast 9.45 am An Address by the Honourable Helen Bowskill, Chief Justice of Queensland 10.45 am IAM President's Welcome - Distinguished Fellow Joyce Mitchell 11.00 am Break 1.30 am Session: The Road to Negotiated Settlement in the Context of Class Actions Between Aboriginal and Torres Strait Islander People and Government in Australia.
+Speakers: Distinguished Fellow Andrew Crowe KC and Joshua Creamer Chaired by Distinguished Fellow Doug Murphy KC and length complexit ational discourse between the speakers with first-hand experience explaining the stepped y mediation process - including the cultural issues, political issues and dealing with the es of government decision-making and decision-making by lead applicants, the drivers to and the healing effects of settlements reached.

+1.00 pm Lunch

+2.00 pm Session: A Masterclass: Multi-Party Environmental Dispute Resolution and Cultural Integration and Local Innovation Speaker: Mary Walker OAM

+Mary will share her insights from the forefront of her experience as mediator, arbitrator, negotiator, and facilitator in Australian and International disputes over a period of 30 years.

 Tuesday, May 27 continued...

 3.15 pm Session: Rural Debt: Mediating in a Perfect Storm of Contributing Factors.
-Speaker: Distinguished Fellow Lee Nevison Farm Debt mediation often takes place in the context of circumstances beyond the farmers control (e.g. droughts, floods etc).
-4.00 pm Free Time 6.00 pm Cocktail Reception at Sheraton Grand Mirage [Delegates and Guests] .....
+Speaker: Distinguished Fellow Lee Nevison rediation often takes place in the context of circumstances beyond the farmers control s, floods etc).
+4.00 pm Free Time 6.00 pm Cocktail Reception at Sheraton Grand Mirage [Delegates and Guests] •••••